+Rainwater fittings

-Rainwater fittings Repair category 1 Notes Some corrosion was noted to the remaining cast iron hopper however within the limitations of our inspection, rainwater goods were seen to be free from significant defect.
-No view was possible of the valley gutter arrangements and, accordingly, no comment can be made on their condition or otherwise.
-These areas should be regularly checked for leakage and cleared of debris.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Repair category 1

+Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Staining to joints was noted however, we would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.